wanghaisheng/responsive-landing-page-starter/content/blog/en/my-first-month-in-devrel.md

   * Giving talks and workshops
   * Updating blog posts and documentation
   * Creating content in different formats
-  * 💖 Receiving code and content review
+  * Giving and receiving code and content review 💖

 **Working Remotely**